magento/knowledge-base/src/how-to/general/sync-data-and-files-from-production-to-staging-or-staging-to-integration.md

 labels: Magento Commerce Cloud,data,how to,production,staging,sync,Adobe Commerce,cloud infrastructure,Pro
 ---

-This article explains how to synchronize your Production environment down to Staging on Adobe Commerce on cloud infrastructure; this is possible via the user interface.
+This article explains how to synchronize your Production environment down to Staging on Adobe Commerce on cloud infrastructure; this is not possible via the user interface.

 ## Affected products and versions